slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The moment a magician says, «now we begin» you’re already screwed!"
 -- Brian Brushwood*

 > *"Treating a person to a meal never fails, and is so easy to do.
-It’s powerful with old friends and a great way to make new friends."
+It’s powerful with old friends and a great way to make new friends." (...)
--- Kevin Kelly*

-> *"Compliment people behind their back.
+"Compliment people behind their back.
 It’ll come back to you."
 -- Kevin Kelly*

 ### On deceiving